Kermit Alexander: San Francisco 49ers

-Alexander was drafted by the San Francisco 49ers with the eighth pick in the first round of the 1963 NFL Draft.
+Alexander was drafted by the San Francisco 49ers with the eighth pick in the first round of the 1963 NFL draft.
 He was also drafted by the Denver Broncos of the American Football League with the fifth overall pick, but chose to sign with San Francisco.
+Alexander played for the 49ers from 1963 to 1969.
+He began his career at left cornerback in 1963, moved to free safety in 1964, played free safety and right cornerback in 1965, and then continued as the 49ers right cornerback through the 1969 season.
+From 1964-66, and 1968, he was the Rams regular punt and kick returner, leading the league in kickoff returns and return yardage in 1965.

-Alexander played alongside Pro Football Hall of Fame cornerback Jimmy Johnson.
+Alexander played alongside Pro Football Hall of Fame cornerback Jimmy Johnson, his former UCLA teammate, who was the 49ers left cornerback from 1964-76.
 Alexander was selected to play in the Pro Bowl in 1968, after a season in which he had a career-high nine interceptions, including an interception he returned 66 yards for a touchdown.